navmenu

 Other testing, to see how well charger works with these cells:

-0.5C discharge from 0.5C charge: 512, 518, 528, 544 - average 525.5.
+• 0.5C discharge from 0.5C charge: 512, 518, 528, 544 mAh – average 525.5 mAh.

-0.5C discharge from 1C charge: 424, 483, 497, 513 - average 479.25.
+• 0.5C discharge from 1C charge: 424, 483, 497, 513 mAh – average 479.25 mAh.

-0.5C discharge from 1C charge, left overnight: 489, 535, 541, 561 - average 531.5.
+• 0.5C discharge from 1C charge, left overnight: 489, 535, 541, 561 mAh – average 531.5 mAh.

-Same again after a bit of cycling: 515, 581, 608, 613 - average 579.25.
+• Same again after a bit of cycling: 515, 581, 608, 613 mAh – average 579.25 mAh.

-Powertech 900 solder tag - sold by Jaycar Electronics.
+Solder tag cells – sold by Jaycar Electronics.
 These were installed in the battery of a cellphone in May 2005, and were basically abandoned in February 2007 as being too unreliable to power the phone.
-They were recharged every 2-3 days on average so probably had only about 250-300 cycles, and probably far fewer than 200 cycles before their capacity noticeably decreased.
+They were recharged every 2-3 days on average so probably had only about 250-300 cycles, and far fewer than 200 cycles before their capacity noticeably decreased.
 Not good.
-The two previous sets of cells each lasted over three years (a respectable 500+ cycles for each set), and while the earlier cells had a lower claimed capacity (eg, 650mAh for the initial set), the life of the phone with the latest set of cells did not seem appropriately longer.
-So it seems as though the quality of the Powertech cells is decreasing, and once again, I cannot recommend them.

 A few battery shoot-outs are mentioned on the More Info & Links page, or get information on the charger/analyser I use.